-Columns above the red bar in the column picker window are displayed in the Results Table.
+Columns above the red bar in the column selection window are displayed in the Results Table.
 They can be dragged and dropped below or above the red bar or can be reordered.
 Also, the red bar itself can be dragged and dropped.
 Finally, a checkbox in front of the column names makes it easy to quickly select or deselect an individual column for display.
 There are many more columns available than are offered on the query interface to keep the latter as clean as possible.
-Of particular interest might be the columns "Array" and "Mosaic" which give the ALMA array (12m, 7m, TP) and the type of the ALMA observation, respectively.
+Of particular interest might be the columns "Array" and "Mosaic" which give the ALMA array (12m, 7m, TP) and the pointing pattern, respectively.

-As mentioned, using the empty boxes in the top row of each column, each of these fields can be used to additionally filter the data that are being shown.
+As mentioned, the resulting rows can be further filtered by using the empty boxes in the top row of each column.